xonsh/xonsh/docs/tutorial_history_backend.rst

             Parameters
             ----------
-            size: None or tuple of a int and a string Detemines the size and units of what would be allowed to remain.
+            size: None or tuple of a int and a string Determines the size and units of what would be allowed to remain.
             blocking: bool
                 If set blocking, then wait until gc action finished.
             """